 For example HDF processers can remember where they parked, how to navigate to a restaurant, or spot a friend or foe from across the room, faster and more accurately than most.
 These abilities can facilitate a sense of pride (albeit secret sometimes) about one’s ability to accurately assess situations as helpful, which is very prosocial and tribal behavior.

-Negatives of High Detail-Focused Processing
+Negatives of Hyper Detail-Focused Processing

-High detail focus processing can also have some negative consequences.
+Hyper detail focus processing can also have some negative consequences.
 For example, if you notice that a friend misspoke a word and then you fail to listen to anything he says after the error, it can signal that you don’t care about him or what he is saying isn’t important.
 Or if you correct someone’s grammar, like “finished” versus “done,” the receiver can feel extremely agitated at the interruption and may not want to talk with you much anymore.
 Yes, you might be right, but at what cost to the relationship?

 I had one client describe problematic HDFP like a record player being stuck.
 It was like she couldn’t get off the note and it made her so agitated, exhausted, and tense that she forgot she could just change the record.
 HDFP is a huge reason that overcontrolled people ruminate.